 A grown-up healthy Halloween treat, these sweetly spiced oranges allow you to participate in the festivities guilt-free.
 Disguised as miniature carved pumpkins, these little desserts are infused with subtle flavorings and bring some spooky fun to the Halloween table.

-This recipe is anti-inflammatory, gluten free, dairy free and refined sugar free.
-Packed with classic warming holiday spices, these little puds not only taste divine but also fill your kitchen with festive fragrance.
+This recipe is anti-inflammatory, gluten-free, dairy-free and refined sugar-free.
+Packed with classic warming holiday spices, these little pods not only taste divine but also fill your kitchen with festive fragrance.

 Aside from helping you dodge a candy-induced food coma, this delicious dessert boasts an incredible array of anti-inflammatory properties and health-giving benefits.

 Renowned for its impressive vitamin C content, oranges have a lot more to offer than just your daily dose of this essential nutrient.
 Rich in calcium, fiber and B vitamins, they are also a valuable source of inflammation-fighting antioxidants.
 Opting for organic oranges is better still — especially if you choose to eat the orange skin.

 The festive flavors of this holiday sweet are provided by the addition of warming autumnal spices, which subtly infuse the sweet cooking liquid and segments of fruit.